Aurele-B/Cellects/doc/advanced/multiple-folders.md

   → To do so, deselect all folders, select the one that needs drawing, then hold `Ctrl/Cmd` while selecting the others.

 - If the first selected folder has already been analyzed, two shortcuts appear:
-  - **Video analysis window** → skips the image analysis window, lets the user tune video tracking before running all
+  - **Video tracking window** → skips the image analysis window, lets the user tune video tracking before running all
   - **Run all directly** → skips both image analysis and video tracking, applies saved settings to all folders directly